sageerify/Advanced_Frontend/README.md

 ---

 ## License
 This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for more details....